deity-io/falcon-platform-docs/versioned_docs/version-3/composer/core/extending-composer.md

 ```

-Internally for example [Falcon GeoLocation Extension](./geolocation-extension) uses that mechanism to inject geo location data to each request's context.
+Internally for example [GeoLocation Extension](/docs/composer/extensions/geolocation-extension) uses that mechanism to inject geo location data to each request's context.

 _(todo)_
 <!-- * configuration -  There are some exceptions to this e.g. search modules should be configured last. -->